mahfuz195/automated-vehicle-mpc-controller/README.md

 ### Model

-As per the lecture seris, I used a global kinematic model, which is a simplification of a dynamic model that ignores tire forces, gravity and mass.
+As per the lecture series, I used a global kinematic model, which is a simplification of a dynamic model that ignores tire forces, gravity and mass.
 The state model is represented by the vehicles position, orientation angle (in radians) and velocity.
 The global kinematic model is as follows:

 ![alt text][image1]